davidautentico/Spring-boot-challenge/README.md

 The model followed is similar to and hexagonal model.

 Packages:
-- Boot: contains main class
+- Boot: contains the main class
-- Api: contains endpoint
+- Api: contains the endpoint
 - Domain: contains entities and use case
 - Infrastructure: contains repository implementations

 Api receives requests from external users and it call uses cases through interfaces.
 Use cases contain the business logic and could communicate with other external microservices o call repositories.
 The infrastructure layer contains repository implementations.
+Since domain is decoupled from infrastructure implementations, databases and other repositories could be migrated to another technology such as mongoDB, couchBase..

 Scalability issues: